 In the early 1960s Arthur Janszen joined forces with the KLH loudspeaker company, and together they introduced the KLH 9.
 Due to the large size of the KLH 9, it did not have as many limitations as the Quad.
 The KLH 9 could play markedly louder and lower in frequency than the Quad ESL.
 Thus a rivalry was born.

 Janszen continued to develop electrostatic designs.
-He was instrumental in the design of the Koss Model One, the Acoustech, and the Dennesen speakers.
-Roger West, the chief designer of the JansZen Corporation became the president of Sound Lab.
+He was instrumental in the design of the Koss Model One, the the consumer to own the highest performance loudspeaker products ever built.